LCRH1883/Snapstudio/BUILD_PLAN.md

 PHASE 2 – Photo Data Layer (MediaStore)
 ------------------------------------------------------------

-[ ] 2.1 – Define photo model
+[x] 2.1 – Define photo model
     - Create a data class PhotoItem with at least:
       - id: Long (MediaStore ID).
       - uri: Uri.
       - dateTaken: Long? (or similar).
     - Manual check: Data class compiles and is used only within the data layer initially.
+    - Notes: Added PhotoItem data class with id, uri, and dateTaken fields.

-[ ] 2.2 – Implement MediaStore photo repository
+[x] 2.2 – Implement MediaStore photo repository
     - Create a repository, e.g. PhotoRepository, responsible for:
       - Querying MediaStore for images from EXTERNAL_CONTENT_URI.
       - Mapping cursor results to PhotoItem objects.